Templum-Deam-Luna/luna-civitatem/ordinances.md

 * [ ] Commercial buildings must be multi-story, preferably with residential or offices above retail.
 Reserving the second floor for private storage space for ground-floor use shall not be permitted.
-The first two stories must be open for access and use.
+The first two stories must be open for access and active use.
-* [ ] Building footprint may be increased to a square 300 feet on each side if all walls facing the streets will be active with at least two separate leasees/stores/offices having their entrances no more than 150 feet apart.
+* [ ] The building footprint may be increased to a square 300 feet on each side if all walls facing the streets will be active with at least two separate leasees/stores/offices having their entrances no more than 150 feet apart.
 * [ ] Stores cannot be more than 10,000 square feet on the ground floor (or any floor with direct